Reconfigurable Physical Unclonable Function based on SOT-MRAM Chips: Materials and methods

-Interfacial quality enhancement: Chemico-mechanical polishing (CMP) process is used to reduce the roughness of the FEOL substrate, facilitating the deposition requirements for high-quality film stacks \cite{zhang2022integration}.
-Etching improvement: The etching process is improved by adjusting the plasma conditions, etching angle, etc., alleviating the footing issue; Fine device morphology is achieved, and redeposition of the etch on the sidewall is avoided.
-Reliability issue at the chip level: Retention is evaluated as 68kbT.
-Wafer-level endurance achieves more than $1\times10^{14}$\cite{xu2023full}.
+The film stack and SOT-MRAM chip were fabricated in-house.
+The optimized W/CoFeB/MgO/CoFeB/SAF system was adopted for the film stack \cite{jiang2023demonstration}.
+A top-pinned structure was adopted for the MTJ, which was prepared above M5V5 as the last level of metal and via in the front-end-of-line (FEOL) substrate.
+The pillars of the MTJ had a short axis of $\sim$300 nm and an aspect ratio of $\sim$2.
+One basic unit comprised two MTJs for storage and reading.
+The film stack could tolerate temperatures up to 400°C, which is typical for solder reflow.
+The SOT track passed the electro-migration (EM) and stress migration tests \cite{xu2023full}.
+The chemico-mechanical polishing process was used to reduce the roughness of the FEOL substrate for deposition of a high-quality film stack \cite{zhang2022integration}.
+The etching process was improved by adjusting the plasma conditions and etching angle to alleviate the footing issue.
+A fine device morphology was achieved, and redeposition of the etch on the sidewall was avoided.
+At the chip level, the retention was $>$ 10 years.
+The wafer-level endurance was more than $1\times10^{14}$ \cite{xu2023full}.

-\subsection{Electrical Measurement:}
+\subsection{Electrical Measurement}

-The 128 Kb SOT-MRAM chip supports both digital and analog signal modes.
-In this work, the resistances of the read/write path for each address are tested under analog signal mode.
-Under normalized operation conditions, the current flowing through the selected basic unit is calculated and then converted to the resistance value of the flowing path.
-The overall array is characterized, and the statistical values are finally obtained.
-The different write voltages are applied via the analog I/O. The digital data of reading is measured under digital mode.
-Both analog and digital signal modes support variable temperature measurements.
-All of the evaluation items at the chip level are carried out on the chip-probing test platform.
+The 128 kb SOT-MRAM chip supported both digital and analog signal modes.
+The resistances of the read and write paths for each address were tested in analog signal mode.
+Under normalized operation conditions, the current flowing through the selected basic unit was calculated and then converted to the resistance of the selected path.
+The overall array was characterized, and the statistical values were finally obtained.
+The different write voltages were applied via the analog I/O. The data were read in digital signal mode.
+Both modes supported variable temperature measurements.
+All evaluations at the chip level were carried out by using the chip-probing test platform.